HBO Max: The 31 Best Movies to Watch

-If you're new to HBO Max, or you haven't explored the service's library in awhile, now's a good time to check it out.
-Starting at $10 a month, a subscription gives you access to everything HBO has to offer, including several movies that were recently in theaters.
-And as with all streaming services, the library of great movies is changing all the time.
+If you're new to HBO Max or haven't explored the service's library in awhile, now's a good time to check it out.
+Starting at $10 a month, a subscription gives you access to everything HBO offers, including movies that were recently in theaters.
+Like all its streaming rivals, HBO Max's library of great movies changes all the time.

-We keep track of everything that's coming to HBO Max each week, as well as some of the service's standout originals, which you can check out below.
+We track everything coming to HBO Max each week and keep a running list of the service's standout originals, which you can check out below.
 And if you're still searching for something to watch, the platform also offers tons of art house classics from the prestigious Criterion Collection.

 What's new this week (July 4-10)